rifx-online/rifx.online/src/content/blog/english/from-prescription-to-voice-a-python-solution-to-help-service-elderly-and-visually-impaired-5bb6b108b00d.md

 By leveraging OCR and computer vision, we can transform prescription labels into easily accessible voice messages.

 As healthcare continues to apply digital solutions, this is a meaningful way to support those who need it the most.

-### Before I forget

-*If you like what you just read, please could you click my ‘Follow’ button here on medium or on [LinkedIn](https://www.linkedin.com/in/maryara), push in some claps, highlight what catches your attention or better still, throw in some comments?
-Any or all of those will be greatly appreciated.*